Morozzzko/Morozzzko.github.io/_drafts/2019-11-16-making-the-most-of-your-result-objects.html.md

 }
 ```

-Looks clumsy, right?
-Usually I'd be a lazy and just use the superclass, like this:
+Clumsy, right?
+Usually I'd be lazy and just list the superclass like this:

 ```java
 public Candidate hireCandidate(ID candidateId)